jp1884/jp1884.github.io/_posts/2022-06-01-setting-the-stage.md

 We've all listened, watched, and told stories.
 But what exactly is a story?

 One of our greatest thinkers, Aristotle, answered that question around 330 BC.
-The Greek philosopher taught his students dramatic writing.
+The Greek philosopher taught dramatic writing.
 In *Poetics*, Aristotle explains all stories must have heroic action that arouses strong emotions from the audience inside a structure with a definite beginning, middle, and end.
-The story must have a mixture of tragic character flaws, plot twists, and surprise endings.
+Proper dramatic storytelling must have a mixture of tragic character flaws, plot twists, and surprise endings.

-Celebrated playwright, screenwriter, and director David Mamet used Aristotle's work to create his timeless work.
-And happily, Mamet also teaches students about storytelling, and since he's more approachable, we use his teaches to get at the heart of storytelling.
+Celebrated playwright, screenwriter, and director David Mamet used *Poetics* to create his timeless work.
+Happily, Mamet also teaches storytelling and since he's more approachable, we use him to get at the heart of storytelling.

-The goal of this books is to use stories to better understand human affairs, from product development to politics.
-The goal of this chapter is to start our this process by going on a deep dive to really understand stories.
+*Story Cut Tools* helps anyone use stories to better understand human affairs, from product development to politics.
+The goal of this chapter is to start our this process we deep dive into storytelling.
 To do so, we'll become a student of Aristotle and Mamet and learn the fundamentals.
 And great news, the lessons of storytelling are both surprising and logical, the two ingredients of any good tale.

-- Why do events/plot mean so much.
-Because there can be many different opinions, feelings, ideologies, but only one time and place, what technology/prop occupies that time and place is the goal of every hero, and therefore the drama behind every story.

 ## Quote